learn-with-me/Development-Setup-Handbook/src/Programming/python/manager-package-pip.md

 $ pip install jupyter
 ```

-> Note: If you already have a `requirements.txt` file listing all desired depedencies, then run `$ pip install -r requirements.txt` or `$ pip install --requirement requirements.txt`.
+> Note: If you already have a `requirements.txt` file listing all desired dependencies, then run `$ pip install -r requirements.txt` or `$ pip install --requirement requirements.txt`.

 Additional options: